tarthurf/Weather-Dashboard/README.md

 ### Guide

-Type in the name of a city and hit enter to see current and future weather.
+Type in the name of a city and press enter to see current and future weather.